Subsidy: Labour, FG set 8 weeks deadline to conclude dialogue

-The organised labour and the Federal Government on Monday agreed on eight weeks deadline to thrash out all contentious issues and implement the resolutions arriving from the demands of the labour.
+Organised labour and the Federal Government yesterday agreed on an eight-week deadline to thrash out all contentious issues and implement the resolutions arising from the demands of labour.

-Recall that immediately President Bola Tinubu announced the removal of fuel subsidy on May 29, the organised labour threatened to go on strike, alleging that the government did not put in place the measures to cushion the effect of the subsidy removal.
+Recall that immediately after President Bola Tinubu announced the removal of the fuel subsidy on May 29, organised labour threatened to go on strike, alleging that the government did not put in place measures to cushion the effect of the subsidy removal.

 To avert the strike, the federal government quickly convened a meeting with labour where demands that will serve as palliatives were made and the two parties agreed to meet again on June 19.

-At the meeting, the federal government and the leadership of the Nigeria Labour Congress, NLC and the Trade Union Congress, TUC, agreed that all the issues and demands raised should be concluded within eight weeks.
+At the meeting yesterday, the federal government and the leadership of the Nigeria Labour Congress, NLC and the Trade Union Congress, TUC, agreed that all the issues and demands raised should be concluded within eight weeks.

 The two parties also set up a Presidential Steering Committee to serve as a clearing house in coordinating the technical sub-committees on different items raised.

-Briefing State House correspondents at the end of the meeting, the President of the TUC, Festus Osifo flanked by his NLC counterpart, Joe Ajaero said that the parties will reconvene Monday next week to review the framework marshalled out.
+Briefing State House correspondents at the end of the meeting, the president of TUC, Festus Osifo, who was flanked by his NLC counterpart, Joe Ajaero, said the parties would reconvene next Monday to review the framework marshalled out.

-He said, “We have concluded our meeting, if you remember very well the last time that we were here that labour, TUC, NLC met with government about two weeks ago, we agreed that we are going to reconvene today, that is the 19th of June, we just reconvened , we had a meeting although brief.
+He said: “We have concluded our meeting, if you remember very well the last time that we were here that labour, TUC, and NLC met with the government about two weeks ago, we agreed that we are going to reconvene today, that is the 19th of June, we just reconvened, we had a meeting although brief.

-Also speaking, the Special Adviser to the President on Special Duties, Communication and Strategies, Dele Alake, said that the meeting considered the short term, medium term and long term measures in resolving the issue with government.
+Also speaking, the Special Adviser to the President on Special Duties, Communication and Strategies, Dele Alake, said the meeting considered the short-term, medium-term and long-term measures in resolving the issue with the government.

-He said, “We reconvened today, both parties went through this list and we tipped off the viable ones, those things are broken into three categories.
-The immediate, those that can be of low hanging fruit in the short term, the medium term and the long term.
+He said: “We reconvened today, both parties went through this list and we tipped off the viable ones, those things are broken into three categories.
+The immediate, are those that can be of low-hanging fruit in the short term, the medium term and the long term.

 “So those list of demands in terms of implementation and execution fall into those three broad categories of short, medium and long term categories.
 So that’s what we decided today and other meetings will still be held in order to cross the t’s and dot the i’s.